AdKats/AdKats/README.md

     vote is canceled and all votes removed.
 </p>
 <h3>Auto-Surrender/Auto-Nuke System</h3>
+<h4>This system is based on ticket loss rates and only operates properly on servers running a single map/mode.</h4>
 <p>
     Sometimes surrender vote is not enough to help the server.
 This system uses ticket loss/gain rates to automatically trigger either round surrender on the losing team, or auto-nuke on the winning team.
 This system should not be used